 iShares iBonds Dec 2031 Term Treasury ETF (IBTL)

 For informational purposes only.
 Not financial advice.
-Analysis by Sedat Aydin, Founder & Editor-in-Chief | AI-powered analysis.
+Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-iShares iBonds Dec 2031 Term Treasury ETF (IBTL) with AI Score 44/100 (Weak).
-The iShares iBonds Dec 2031 Term Treasury ETF (IBTL) aims to replicate the performance of an index comprising U. S. Treasury bonds set to mature in 2031.
-Market cap: 0, Sector: Financial services.
+iShares iBonds Dec 2031 Term Treasury ETF (IBTL) trades at $20.12 with AI Score 44/100 (Grade C).
+The iShares iBonds Dec 2031 Term Treasury ETF (IBTL) aims to replicate the performance of an index comprising U. S. Market cap: $562.60M, Sector: Financial services.

-Last analyzed: Mar 18, 2026iShares iBonds Dec 2031 Term Treasury ETF (IBTL) Financial Services Profile
+How is this calculated? →iShares iBonds Dec 2031 Term Treasury ETF (IBTL) Financial Services Profile

 iShares iBonds Dec 2031 Term Treasury ETF offers targeted exposure to U.S. Treasury bonds maturing in 2031, providing a defined maturity investment strategy.
 As part of the iShares bond ETF suite, IBTL caters to investors seeking predictable income streams and capital preservation through U.S. government debt.

 IBTL presents a targeted investment in U.S. Treasury bonds maturing in 2031, appealing to investors seeking a defined maturity date and minimal credit risk.
 The ETF's passive investment strategy ensures low management fees and transparent exposure to the U.S. government bond market.
 As interest rates potentially fluctuate, IBTL's value will be influenced, offering both opportunities and risks depending on the rate environment.
 The fund's defined term structure allows investors to align their fixed-income investments with specific financial goals, such as retirement planning or funding future liabilities.
-With a market cap of $0.54 billion, IBTL offers sufficient liquidity for institutional investors.
+With a market cap of $562.60M, IBTL offers sufficient liquidity for institutional investors.

 Based on FMP financials and quantitative analysis

-Key Highlights
+IBTL Key Highlights

 - IBTL tracks an index of U.S. Treasury bonds maturing in 2031, providing targeted maturity exposure.